 He was thrust into the general public's attention last year when his stunning image Pachamama was used by local Brighton band Royal Blood on the cover of their chart topping debut album.
-We caught up with Dan in his Stoke Newington studio to discuss his creative process, the Peruvian psychedelic drink ayahuasca and the influence of Bjork amongst other things, in our latest artist interview.
+We caught up with Dan in his Stoke Newington studio to discuss his creative process, the Peruvian psychedelic drink ayahuasca and the influence of Bjork amongst other things.

 Can you describe for us at artrepublic your style of art?

 A hotchpotch.
 They're collages made from bits and pieces of old Victorian prints, which I source from 1800s woodcuts, engravings, anatomical drawings and various illustrations.
 I scan them into Photoshop and then play around layering them up to make new images.
 What I do has been called Surrealism and Neo-Victoriana in the past.
 Steampunk is another title that gets put on it but I'm not really keen on that.
 People like it because the work looks quite modern whilst also being of Victorian times.
 It looks like it comes from a while back in time but has that modern flavour, I think that largely comes about because there is a lot of white space rather than having an overcrowded background.
 What I've realised over the years is what I'm seeking to make is my own kind of iconographical work, much like the church icons you get of the mother and child or Buddhist and Hindu cosmological deities.
 It's something along those lines, and generally what happens is as I try to make those, something else will come through.

 So you don't rigidly plan what the images will look like?